nlapalu/MSTS/README.md

-# MSTS: MAINE-Seq Tool Suite
+# MSTS: MNase-Seq Tool Suite

-MSTS has been developed to analyze NGS data obtained from MAINE-Seq experiments and provide utilities to perform simple statistics and to plot results.
+MSTS has been developed to analyze NGS data obtained from MNase-Seq experiments and provide utilities to perform simple statistics and to plot results.

 MSTS is developed by the BioinfoBIOGER plateform (N.Lapalu, A.Simon) at [INRAE-BIOGER](http://www.versailles-grignon.inra.fr/bioger).
 Please do not hesitate to contact us (nicolas.lapalu at inrae dot fr) if you have any comments or questions.